eiselekd/cling-build/README.md

 # cling-build

-Build cling in ubuntu:trusty docker container with g++-6.
+Build cling in ubuntu:trusty docker container with g++-6. run

+    make all